inno-devops-labs/S24-core-course-labs/app_python/README.md

 - You can prefer running an application via Docker rather than installing packages locally.
 - Obtain an image, you have two options:
-  - From Dockerhub: `docker pull ieorekhov/s24-devops:lab2`
+  - From Dockerhub: `docker pull ieorekhov/s24-devops:lab3`
-  - Build from Dockerfile: `docker image build -t ieorekhov/s24-devops:lab2 .`
+  - Build from Dockerfile: `docker image build -t ieorekhov/s24-devops:lab3 .`
-- `docker run -d -p 5000:5000 ieorekhov/s24-devops:lab2`
+- `docker run -d -p 5000:5000 ieorekhov/s24-devops:lab3`
 - Open `http://localhost:5000/` in a browser.

+## Unit tests
+- Unit tests were written to ensure code quality and reliability.
+  - Test **test_status_code** verifies that the base route returns a correct status code 200.
+  - Test **test_time** verifies that the displayed time on the base page returns correct Moscow time.
+It compares the expected Moscow time with an actual output on the page.